Info about the As

 1. Write a project proposal.
 If you want, you can use this template.

 3. Your supervisors will read your proposal.
-At the kick-off meeting, your supervisors will ask you questions about it and decide if it’s approved.
+At the kick-off meeting, you will give a 15-minute presentation about your proposal, your supervisors will ask you questions about it and decide if it’s approved.

 • If you pass, together with your supervisors you should schedule the A3 and A4 before the registration deadline.
-If you are very keen on a specific co-reader (see A2), you should probably make sure they are available on those dates.
+If you want a specific co-reader (see A2), you should make sure they are available on the date of the A3.

 • If you don’t pass (retake), together with your supervisors you should schedule a new A1 date before the registration deadline.